uphold/docs/_entities.md

 ```
 {
-  "id": "91380a1f-c6f1-4d81-a204-8b40538c1f0d",
   "address": {
-    "bitcoin": "1KHpy2xrscep4RiXPiM3jyjee82iBMyMan"
+    "bitcoin": "muABokE5awaCFtHWiw68rKGuSViBKDXLmH"
   },
-  "label": "BTC Card #2",
-  "currency": "BTC",
-  "balance": "0.00",
-  "available": "0.00",
+  "available": "87.52",
+  "balance": "87.52",
+  "currency": "EUR",
+  "id": "c4a77706-7b3a-4b8b-968b-4190038d37e8",
+  "label": "EUR card",
-  "lastTransactionAt": "2014-07-07T05:40:46.624Z",
+  "lastTransactionAt": "2015-06-03T12:25:21.809Z",
+  "settings": {
+    "position": 4,
+    "starred": true
+  },
   "addresses": [
     {
-      "id": "1KHpy2xrscep4RiXPiM3jyjee82iBMyMan",
+      "id": "muABokE5awaCFtHWiw68rKGuSViBKDXLmH",
       "network": "bitcoin"
-    },
-    {
-      "id": "18yFebPW8USkoBtYXeV6quwgnPGEVyvpKi",
-      "network": "bitcoin"
     }
   ],
+  "normalized": [
-  "settings": {
+    {
-    "position": 7,
-    "starred": true
+      "available": "99.04",
+      "balance": "99.04",
+      "currency": "USD"
     }
+  ]
 }
 ```

 Property | Description
 --------- | -----------
-id | A unique ID associated with the card. address | A key/value pair representing the primary address for the card. addresses | An associative array of all the known addresses associated with the card, including the primary card. label | The display name of the card as chosen by the user. currency | The currency by which the card is denominated. balance | The total balance of the card, including all pending transactions. available | The balance available for withdrawal/usage. lastTransactionAt | A timestamp of the last time a transaction on this card was conducted. settings | Contains the card's current `position` and whether the card is `starred` or not.
+address | A key/value pair representing the primary address for the card. available | The balance available for withdrawal/usage. balance | The total balance of the card, including all pending transactions. currency | The currency by which the card is denominated. id | A unique ID associated with the card. label | The display name of the card as chosen by the user. lastTransactionAt | A timestamp of the last time a transaction on this card was conducted. settings | Contains the card's current `position` and whether the card is `starred` or not. addresses | An associative array of all the known addresses associated with the card, including the primary card. normalized | Contains the normalized `available` and `balance` values in the currency set by the user in the settings.

 ## Contact Object